Prolotherapy Injection Treatment Therapy Clinic Near Me in Toronto, Okaville and Ontario

 Toronto Prolotherapy FAQs

 Is Prolotherapy Covered by OHIP?
-How much does Prolotherapy Cost in Toronto / Canada?
+How much does Prolotherapy Cost in Ontario Canada?

 Prolotherapy is not covered by OHIP but can be covered by insurance.
 Each injection of prolotherapy typically costs between $250- 500 dollars within Toronto, the cost depends on the number of injections and nature of the injection site.